keripix/kanfas-crazy-balls/README.md

 # Kanfas

-This is an **experimental library** in which I create in order to take a dive into HTML5 Canvas.
+This is an **experimental library**.
+I created Kanfas in order to take a dive into HTML5 Canvas.
 Along the way, I'm also aiming at learning how to build a modular library.

 Once again, this is **experimental**.
 Meaning, I don't recommend anyone to use this in production.
 There are other, and definitely better, canvas libraries, such as [FabricJs](http://fabricjs.com/).